Positions (song)

-"Positions" is a song recorded by American singer Ariana Grande.
-The song was released by Republic Records on October 23, 2020, as the lead single from Grande's sixth studio album of the same name.
+"Positions" is a song by American singer-songwriter Ariana Grande.
+It was released on October 23, 2020, by Republic Records as the lead single from Grande's sixth studio album of the same name (2020).
 The song was written by Grande, Angelina Barrett, Brian Vincent Bates, Nija Charles, James Jarvis, Tommy Brown, London on da Track, and Mr. Franks, and produced by the last three.

 "Positions" is a midtempo song blending pop and R&B over trap beats, plucked guitar, and violin.
 Its lyrics see Grande extend romantic overtures to her love interest.
 The song was met with generally positive reviews from music critics, who embraced its breezy and mellow sound.
 The song's music video, directed by Dave Meyers, accompanied the song's release, and depicts Grande as the President of the United States.
 A live performance music video of "Positions" was released on July 22, 2021.
 It received a nomination for Best Pop Solo Performance at the 64th Annual Grammy Awards.

 "Positions" debuted atop the US Billboard Hot 100, becoming Grande's fifth US number-one single and her third consecutive number-one debut of 2020, following "Stuck with U" and "Rain on Me".
 It extended her records as the first artist to have five number-one debut singles on the chart and for having all the lead singles of each of her albums debut within the top-10 of the chart.
 It also debuted at number one on the Billboard Global 200 and Billboard Global Excl.
 U.S., making "Positions" the first song to simultaneously debut atop both charts and the Hot 100.
-Elsewhere, the song topped the charts in Australia, Bulgaria, Canada, Greece, Hungary, Ireland, Israel, Lithuania, Malaysia, New Zealand, and the United Kingdom, giving Grande her seventh number one in the UK.
+Elsewhere, the song reached atop the record charts in 16 other territories including Australia, Bulgaria, Canada, Greece, Hungary, Ireland, Israel, Lithuania, Malaysia, New Zealand, and the United Kingdom, giving Grande her seventh number one in the UK.
 It also peaked in the top 10 of the charts in 30 other countries.
 "Positions" has also received sales certifications globally.